vivekkairi/run-gemini-cli/README.md

 AI assistant within the pull requests and issues to perform a wide range of tasks.
 For a detailed guide on how to set up the [Gemini CLI], go to the Generic [Gemini CLI workflow documentation](./workflows/gemini-cli).

-You can configure the [`maxSessionTurns`](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#available-settings-in-settingsjson) when running the Gemini CLI in the workflow's YAML configuration file if you want to restrict the maximum number of session turns for each of the `yolo` Gemini CLI runs.
-In the 'Run Gemini' step , you can configure the `maxSessionTurns` in the settings.

 ## Authentication